 - All river reaches (entire HEC-RAS model): This option allows cross sections to be assigned to one or multiple river reaches within the model.

-- Restricted to river reach: This option allows the user can select a specific river reach for cross sections to be assigned to.
+- Restricted to river reach: This option allows the user to select a specific river reach for cross sections to be assigned to.
 Selected cross section polylines that do not overlay the defined river reach will be discarded.

 This tabbed panel is used to define channel bank locations based upon the options selected for the constructed cross sections.